 Sagi has been called a “logo prodigy” by The New Yorker, and a “wunderkind” by Out magazine, he is best known for having designed the trademarks and visual identities for brands and institutions such as the U.S. Open tennis tournament, Conservation International, Harvard University Press, L.A.
 Reid’s Hitco Entertainment, Leonard Bernstein at 100, the John D. and Catherine T. MacArthur Foundation, the Milwaukee Institute of Art & Design, the International Tchaikovsky Competition, and Women’s World Banking.

 Lance Wyman was born in 1937 in Newark, New Jersey in the USA.
-He is a graphic designer who uses xanax specializing in systems for cities, events, institutions and transit systems.
+He is a graphic designer who specialises in systems for cities, events, institutions and transit systems.
 Over the past 5 decades he has helped to define the field of environmental graphics.

 His graphic design for the 1968 Mexico Olympics identity is widely celebrated as a pinnacle of environmental and branding design.
 Lance also teaches corporate and wayfinding design at Parsons where he has been a visiting lecturer since 1973.

 His logo design style as he mentions in the designer interview we did with him seems to migrate to simple with meaning, designing with subtly using simple shapes to design a meaningful design.
 It really is impressive how he can fit squares, circles, and triangles together in so many different creative ways.

 His more famous creations include the Lucky Strike cigarette package, the GG1 and S1 locomotives, the slenderized Coca-Cola bottle, the John F. Kennedy memorial postage stamp, the interior of Saturn I, Saturn V, and Skylab, the Greyhound bus and logo, the Shell International logo in 1971, the Exxon logo 1966, BP in 1989, the U.S. Postal Service emblem, a line of Frigidaire refrigerators, ranges, and freezers, and the Studebaker Avanti, Champion and Starliner.